-Mentoring format classes wil provide an opportunity for students to partner with a church or para-church organization where you will be expected to complete “real-life” ministry tasks alongside your theological education.
+Mentoring format classes will provide an opportunity for students to partner with a church or para-church organization where you will be expected to complete “real-life” ministry tasks alongside your theological education.

 Distance learning is encouraged and because of the unique structure of the blackboard assisted class, this program will be available to any NOBTS student studying on the main campus, an extension center, or online.

-While most of the class work will be turned in online, a mentoring class will offer actual face time sessions with the teacher through video lectures as well as the rich relationship built through meetings with the mentor.
+While most of the class work will be turned in online, a mentoring class will offer facetime sessions with the teacher through video lectures as well as the rich relationship built through meetings with the mentor.

-You may take only one mentoring class, or several, or follow the mentoring track and take all the mentoring classes offered during your time at NOBTS.
+You may take only one mentoring class, or several mentoring classes offered during your time at NOBTS.
 Students are encouraged to remain partnered with their mentor through concurrent courses to build a strong mentoring relationship, but students can change mentors for a specific course, as long as the new mentor is approved and meets our requirements.

 Yes, provided the mentor meets basic qualifications.
 Mentors will be approved through the Mentoring office.